ethereum/ethereum-org-website/src/content/energy-consumption/index.md

 # Ethereum's energy expenditure {#proof-of-stake-energy}

 Ethereum is a green blockchain.
 Ethereum's [proof-of-stake](/developers/docs/consensus-mechanisms/pos) consensus mechanism uses ETH instead of [energy to secure the network](/developers/docs/consensus-mechanisms/pow).
-Ethereum's expends approximately [~0.0026 TWh/yr](https://carbon-ratings.com/eth-report-2022) across the entire global network.
+Ethereum's energy consumption is approximately [~0.0026 TWh/yr](https://carbon-ratings.com/eth-report-2022) across the entire global network.

 The energy consumption estimate for Ethereum comes from a [CCRI (Crypto Carbon Ratings Institute)](https://carbon-ratings.com) study.
 They generated bottom-up estimates of the electricity consumption and the carbon footprint of the Ethereum network ([see the report](https://carbon-ratings.com/eth-report-2022)).
 They measured the electricity consumption of different nodes with various hardware and client software configurations.
 The estimated **2,601 MWh** (0.0026 TWh) for the network’s annual electricity consumption corresponds to yearly carbon emissions of **870 tonnes CO2e** applying regional-specific carbon intensity factors.
-This value changes as nodes enter and leave the network - you can keep track using a rolling 7-day average estimate by [Cambridge Blockchain network Sustainability Index](https://ccaf.io/cbnsi/ethereum) (note that they use a slightly different method for their estimates - details available on their site).
+This value changes as nodes enter and leave the network - you can keep track using a rolling 7-day average estimate by the [Cambridge Blockchain network Sustainability Index](https://ccaf.io/cbnsi/ethereum) (note that they use a slightly different method for their estimates - details available on their site).

-To put Ethereum's energy consumption in context, we can compare annualized estimates for some other industries - this allows us to better understand whether the estimate for Ethereum is a lot or a little.
+To contextualize Ethereum's energy consumption, we can compare annualized estimates for some other industries.
+This helps us better understand whether the estimate for Ethereum is high or low.

 <EnergyConsumptionChart />

-The chart above shows the estimated annual energy consumption in TWh/yr for Ethereum alongside some other industries.
-The estimates presented are from publicly available sources, accessed in May 2023, that are linked to in the table below:
+The chart above displays the estimated yearly energy consumption in TWh/yr for Ethereum, compared to several other industries.
+The estimates provided are sourced from publicly available information, accessed in May 2023, with links to the sources available in the table below:

 |                       | Annualized energy consumption (TWh) | Comparison to PoS Ethereum | Source                                                                                                                                                                            |
 | :-------------------- | :---------------------------------: | :------------------------: | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |